Bloodbath (role-playing game): Further supplements

 In 1988, T.C.
 International published a supplement to Bloodbath called Bloodchant.

 Reception

+Stewart Wieck reviewed Bloodbath in White Wolf #19 (Feb./March, 1990), rating it a 1 out of 5 and stated that "There is nothing in this 20-odd page book which is new to role-playing and, except for a couple pages about the world of Hel, this game offers no information with truly makes it a role-playing game at all.
+The two-page adventure which is provided is nothing more than a six room citadel inhabited by three different kinds of creatures (all managing to somehow co-exist)."

 In the May 1993 edition of Dragon (Issue #193), Lester Smith was ambivalent about Bloodbath, saying "I don't recommend this game for the squeamish."
 He found the production values "an amateurish production", and the level of writing and editing poor: "the text is full of typographical errors, slipshod sentences, and just plain mistakes."
 Smith did admit to enjoy reading through the rules, and he did like the combat system.
 But he concluded, "As a parent, I won’t be sharing the game with my children, and I’d be a bit nervous if I saw them coming home with a copy, just on the basis of its presentation."